 What you will learn

-On successful completion of this module you should be able to:
+On successful completion of this course you will be able to:

-- analyse and evaluate the impact of electronic attack on a communications network using a power budget and quantify the effect of electronic defence measures.
+• Analyse and evaluate the impact of electronic attack on a communications network using a power budget and quantify the effect of electronic defence measures.

 Core content